-Valuation date June 30, 2017

-Actuarial cost method Entry Age Normal Cost Method

-Amortization method Level percent of payroll

-Remaining amortization period Plan changes are amortized over separate decreasing 15-year periods; assumptions changes are amortized over separate decreasing 25-year periods; experience gains/losses are amortized over separate decreasing 20-year periods.
+Valuation date Actuarial cost method Amortization method June 30, 2017 Entry Age Normal Cost Method Level percent of payroll Remaining amortization period Plan changes are amortized over separate decreasing 15-year periods; assumptions changes are amortized over separate decreasing 25-year periods; experience gains/losses are amortized over separate decreasing 20-year periods.
 Assets valuation method Market value of assets less unrecognized returns in each last five years.
 Unrecognized return is equal to the difference between the actual market return and the of the expected return on the market value, and is recognized over a five year period, further adjusted, if necessary, to be within 30% of the market value.

-Net Investment Return 7.25%

-Average projected salary increases

-Inflation rate

-Cost-of-living adjustments

-Mortality

-7.25%, net of investment and administrative expenses.

-Ranges from 4.00% to 9.50% based on years of service

-3.00% per annum

-Pre-retirement: Headcount-Weighted RP-2014 Employee Mortality

-Table projected 20 years with the two-dimensional improvement scale MP-2015, set forward two years for males and one year for females After Service Retirement and All Beneficiaries: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with the two-dimensional improvement scale MP-2015, set forward two years

-After Disability Retirement: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with the two-dimensional improvement scale MP-2015, set forward nine years for males and females
+Actuarial assumptions: Net Investment Return Average projected salary increases Inflation rate Cost-of-living adjustments Mortality 7.25%, net of investment and administrative expenses.
+Ranges from 4.00% to 9.50% based on years of service 3.00% 3.00% per annum Pre-retirement: Headcount-Weighted RP-2014 Employee Mortality Table projected 20 years with the two-dimensional improvement scale MP-2015, set forward two years for males and one year for females After Service Retirement and All Beneficiaries: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with the two-dimensional improvement scale MP-2015, set forward two years for males and one year for females After Disability Retirement: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with the two-dimensional improvement scale MP-2015, set forward two years for males and one year for females

-^{} Includes inflation of 3.00% plus across the board salary increases of 0.50% plus merit and promotional increases
+Includes inflation of 3.00% plus across the board salary increases of 0.50% plus merit and promotional increases